World's Largest Baptist University · R1

 📌 Baylor evaluates holistically.
 Leadership, faith integration, and community involvement are significant factors.

-The Official Prompt
+The Official Prompt — 2025-26

-Why Baylor — Three Questions
+Why Baylor

-"What are you looking for in a university, why do you want to attend Baylor, and how do you see yourself contributing to the Baylor community?"
+"What are you looking for in a university?
+Why do you want to attend Baylor, and how do you see yourself contributing to the Baylor community?"

 What Baylor Admissions Actually Looks For